ianrmenezes/Weather-App/README.md

 - Latest weather-related news and updates
 - Global weather stories and climate information
 - Curated weather headlines and descriptions
+- **NEW**: Automatic updates every hour with real-time news from NewsAPI
+- Fallback to curated news when API is unavailable

 ## 🌐 Deployment (for Developers or Curious Techies)